When are the NTSE data collected, and when does the final report become available?

 How may my institution participate in the next NTSE?

-If your college or university participated in the most recent NCSE, you will automatically receive information about the next Study in late summer.
+If your college or university participated in the most recent NTSE, you will automatically receive information about the next Study in late summer.
 If you have not received a survey invitation, or if you are at an institution that wants to participate for the first time, please click on the participating in future NTSE surveys link.

 Are any NTSE data available for academic research?